-Hey everyone!
 So… you’ve got that interview coming up.
 You’ve researched the company, prepared answers for tricky questions…but what on earth do you wear?

-Unlike you may believe, not every interviewer will be expecting you to turn up in a three-piece suit, I assure you.
-Today I’ll be discussing tips, tricks and ideas of how your interviewer may want you to dress to impress them.
+Not every interviewer will be expecting you to turn up in a three-piece suit.
+Today I’ll be covering tips, tricks, ideas and discussing how your interviewer may want you to dress to impress.
 Let’s get into it!

 Whether you’re going for a job as a mechanic, a teacher or a marketing assistant, there are a few basic tips I’m going to give you which should be abided by for an interview of any kind.
 They might sound obvious, but they're easily missed in the noise of interview day!

-Shower - hygiene is important at an interview - you need to show the interviewer you’re up, ready and enthusiastic for the day, not still in last night’s pyjamas with unwashed hair.
+Hygiene is important at an interview.
+You need to show the interviewer you’re up, ready and enthusiastic for the day, not still in last night’s pyjamas with unwashed hair.
 Brutal, but honest.

-Wear something presentable - We’ll go into clothing down below, but just remember to look presentable whatever you do wear.
-Turning up in a super creased shirt or a dress covered in stains won’t look too great!
+We’ll go into clothing below, but remember to look presentable whatever you wear.
+Turning up in a super-creased shirt or a dress covered in stains won’t look too sharp!

-It’s also worth remembering that some workplaces will want you to wear a specific colour to an interview (especially if you’re doing a trial shift/day) as they’ll want you to be part of the team in your actions and your appearance.
+It’s also worth remembering that some workplaces will want you to wear a specific colour to an interview (especially if you’re doing a trial shift/day).
+They’ll want you to be part of the team in your actions and your appearance.
 I’ve been to many interviews where I’ve been asked to wear all-black.
 It’s best to check this first!

 If you’re going for an office based job, it’s best to dress very smartly.
-You may find that if you’re successful in gaining the job, you may not need to dress as smartly as you expected, but the interview is your time to impress.
+You may find that if you’re successful in gaining the job, you may not need to dress as smartly when you start, but the interview is the time to impress.
 Boys: a full suit isn’t always necessary, but a smart shirt and tie will do the trick.
 Girls - a suit, dress or nice skirt will look great.
 No pressure!

 If you’re going for a job in the manual trades, keep it simple with casual clothing (that’s not to say you should turn up in your trackies!)
 If you’re going to be getting your hands dirty, it seems silly to wear a smart outfit, doesn’t it?

 Considering the type of ‘brand image’ your employer has is vital.
-Brands often differ widely from each other and it’s important you understand the brand’s image before you interview there.
-There are usually many variations between different employers ethics and personalities and values.
+Brands often differ widely from each other and it’s important you understand the brand’s image before you step through the door.
+There are usually many variations between different employers ethics, personalities and values.

 Let’s take a look at Red Bull vs. John Lewis.
 For example, Red Bull are well known for their extreme sports and ‘daredevil’ image so working some individuality into your outfit for the day will be appropriate.
 On the other hand, a company like John Lewis pride themselves on being smart, clean and simple so dressing with this in mind will enable you to make a great first impression.

-If you’ve got an interview coming up and you’re unsure about what the companies brand image is like, feel free to contact us.
+If you’ve got an interview coming up and you’re unsure about the company brand image, feel free to contact us.
 We’re happy to help you work this all out!